MS 2021-10-C-Rhodes-October-7-2021-Reclassification-of-Sixteenth-Section-Land October 7, 2021

 The AG said yes, with several conditions:

 1. The tract must qualify as "residential land" under the statutory definition.
 Section 29-3-33 defines residential land as "any tract of land upon which the lessee or board-approved sub-lessee is residing," set up in a rectangular form, including the houses and permanent improvements, "provided, however, that such tract of land shall not exceed five (5) acres."
-So if the relevant tract is more than five acres, it cannot be classified residential under this provision; the Board would have to subdivide.
+The opinion notes the request did not state the tract's size and makes its answer conditional on the tract meeting that definition, so a tract over five acres would not fit the residential class under this provision.

 2. The reclassification must be based on highest and best use for maximizing revenue.
 Section 29-3-31 requires reclassifications to be based on "the highest and best use of [that] parcel or tract for producing a maximum of revenue by proper utilization."
 If residential use produces more revenue than the failing commercial use, the test is met.